kk-src/azure-postgresql-mcp/README.md

 ## Using Microsoft Entra authentication method

-If you prefer to use Microsoft Entra authentication method to connect your MCP Server to Azure Database for PostgreSQL, update the MCP Server configuration in `claude_desktop_config.json` file \(Claude Desktop\) and `settings.json` \(Visual Studio Code\) with the following code:
+To Microsoft Entra authentication method (recommended) to connect your MCP Server to Azure Database for PostgreSQL, update the MCP Server configuration in `claude_desktop_config.json` file \(Claude Desktop\) and `settings.json` \(Visual Studio Code\) with the following code:

 ```json
 "azure-postgresql-mcp": {